Nikolay-Ts/AudioMan/README.md

 when to re-render things.
 This was a problem as when I deleted an item it would get removed from the mutable list but the user would not reopen the library screen to see the changes.

-to fix this I had to refactor the whole page to use a LazyColumn which is perfect as it dynamically re-renders the components and is perfect for such tasks
+To fix this I had to refactor the whole page to use a LazyColumn which is perfect as it dynamically re-renders the components and is perfect for such tasks

 ## Widget